networknt/light-rest-4j/docs/content/tutorial/microservices.md

         exchange.getResponseSender().send(Config.getInstance().getMapper().writeValueAsString(messages));
     }
 }

 ```

 Now, let's build it and start the server.
 Make sure there is only one server
-started at any time as all servers are listening to the same port.
+started at any time as all servers are listening to the same port by default.

 ```
 cd api_d